 - you have the means on the day of the hearing to pay the debt.

 The maximum period of imprisonment is three months however the court also has the power to suspend imprisonment on certain conditions (for example, paying off the debt in instalments or over a specified period of time).

+Please note that recovery payments do not affect your credit score.
 If you have any queries about this or need to discuss your account, please contact us.